 How is the programme run?

 Community Challenge – Students are encouraged to think about what their community needs for the future.
-Then explore and access resources and opportunities locally available.
+They then explore and access resources and opportunities locally available.
 The community project is then undertaken to give something back to their community and meet the identified need.

 How are students selected?